alexshpunt/art_gear/README.md

-# art_gear
+# Art Gear - Game Engine
-A simple 3D game editor with an editor written in C++, using Qt, OpenGL/DirectX, PhysX and Java Script as scripting backend.
+A simple 2D/3D game engine with an editor written in C++, using Qt, OpenGL/DirectX, Box2D/PhysX and Java Script as scripting backend.